vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 so further reduction in the future may also happen).

 The other notes about the exercise remain unchanged.

+### Settings 2025-01-20 onward

+In light of good and improving performance on the exercise, I am reducing the frequency to do it (before jogging) to the days that I am not doing either of the strength exercise sets (i.e., either weight lifting + push-ups or dead hang + pull-ups).
+This will make the frequency about one every three days.
+The goal of this change is to reduce my total exercise time, particularly on the days where it's longer, and as a side-effect also make it more equal across days.
+If I find deterioration from this reduced frequency, I might increase the frequency to two out of three days.

 ## Standing on one leg with eyes open: standard version